FoggyFoil5398/ImageCaptioning/README.md

 The project works on Flickr8k dataset.
 If you have enough computational power you can train the model for flickr30k dataset as well.

+There is a full tutorial on how I was able to develop this model which you can find on : https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/

+Feel free to ask queries if you have any.

+Peace People
+-FoggyFoil5398